doug-l-mitchell/ObjectCacheExtension/README.md

 Specifying cache eviction policies can be declared in the configuraiton file.
 You can let the extension choose the default policy, pass a policy in code, or specify a configured policy by name.

+Special thanks to Alexander Batishchev for improvements to this code.

 This is available on [NuGet](https://www.nuget.org/packages/ObjectCacheExtension/1.0.0.1)
 ------------------------------------------------------------------------------------------